ALL GREAT SCIENTISTS WERE ONCE IN

 Learn about one of nature's most fascinating biological transformations--caterpillars can liquify their bodies to turn into moths and butterflies!
 Feed caterpillars, observe cocoons, release butterflies and moths, and draw your discoveries in Caterpillar Cuties!

-Water is wild, wonderous, weathering, The Water Cycle allows life to surive on Planet Earth In this hands-on series, learn about Wild Water by testing water PH and pollution levels, making water turn rainbow colors, and designing water experiements.
+The Water Cycle allows life to survive on Planet Earth: water is wild, wondrous, and weathering!
+In this hands-on series, learn about Wild Water by testing PH and pollution levels, tracking weather, and designing water experiments.

 Learn about Bird Habitats in this hands-on, environmental engineering and biology series.
 Activities include designing birdhouses for NY State birds, learning and mimicking bird calls, and discovering preferred food types and habitats for birds!

 Get ready to Rock Out in this geology series.
 Make your own fossils, learn how to sort rocks from minerals, open geodes, make lava and magma, and learn how igneous, sedimentary, and metamorphic rocks are formed!